Ivan Kuret

 Ivan Kuret (born 22 December 1971) is a Croatian politician who served as the 69th Mayor of Split from 2007 to 2009.

 He graduated from the University of Split with a degree in engineering.
 He is a member of the centre-right Croatian Democratic Union (HDZ).
-He was elected the mayor on 17 July 2007, after the city council revoked confidence in the his predecessor, Zvonimir Puljić.
+He was elected the mayor on 17 July 2007, after the city council revoked confidence in his predecessor, Zvonimir Puljić.
 He was succeeded on 1 June 2009 by Željko Kerum.

 Kuret was also a sailor, and competed in the men's 470 event at the 1996 Summer Olympics.